 The P&A uses Generally Accepted Accounting Principles (GAAP) in all appropriate accounting and financial reporting.
 The P&A may choose to prepare internal tracking and other reports on the cash basis or other non-GAAP basis.
-Applicable Federal OMB Circulars, IRS regulations and applicable state rules are understood and followed.
+Applicable Federal OMB Circulars, IRS regulations, and state rules are understood and followed.

-The governing authority and the Executive Director ensure the financial integrity of the program by:
+The governing authority and executive director ensure the financial integrity of the program by:

-Adopting a budget that utilizes recurring revenues, keeps carryover funding to reasonable levels, maintains adequate cash flow reserves and avoids any reversion of unspent funds.
+Adopting a board-approved budget that utilizes recurring revenues, keeps carryover funding to reasonable levels, maintains adequate cash flow reserves, and avoids any reversion of unspent funds.

-Monitoring spending in relation to the approved budget by reviewing, at least quarterly, financial reports that reflect cumulative expenditures by grant and cost category according to the approved budget.
+Monitoring spending in relation to the approved budget by reviewing, at least quarterly, financial reports that reflect cumulative expenditures by grant and cost category; and reviewing analysis of any material variances and action plans as necessary.

+Maintaining adequate internal controls and procedures to ensure no one individual has complete authority over an entire financial transaction (segregation of duties).

+Allocating and tracking funds consistent with federal mandates, and ensuring that P&A grant money is spent on the program for which it was intended.

+Ensuring that the use of financial resources is consistent with program mission, values, and priorities; and that neither the program's current funding nor pursuit of new funding compromises the program's independence or represents a conflict with the goals of the program.

-Maintaining a written Accounting Manual that describes policies and procedures covering all fiscal transactions including financial records, reports, payroll, purchasing, and financial statements.
-The policies and procedures are in accordance with federal fiscal policies and are reviewed and updated regularly.
-The policies are approved by the governing authority.
+Maintaining a written accounting manual that describes policies and procedures covering all fiscal transactions, including financial records, informational reports, payroll, purchasing, draw downs, and financial statements.
+The policies and procedures are in accord with federal fiscal policies, approved by the governing authority, and reviewed and updated regularly.

-Maintaining a chart of accounts that ensures that receipts and allowable expenditures of the program are recorded separately by funding source.
+Using an adequate accounting system for maintaining a chart of accounts that ensures receipts and allowable expenditures of the program are recorded in appropriate line-items.
+The chart of accounts must separate activity by funding source.

-Maintaining adequate internal controls and procedures that ensure that no one individual has complete authority over an entire financial transaction.

-Ensuring the review of the annual tax return (990) by the Board of Directors (for non-profits).
+Ensuring the review of the annual tax return (990) by the board of directors (for non-profit organizations).

-Ensuring the performance of an external A-133 audit annually, if applicable.
-The auditor reports activities and findings directly to the governing body.
+Ensuring the annual performance of an external Single Audit, if required by 45 CFR (which may include a simultaneous program-specific audit), and that the auditor reports activities and findings directly to the governing body.

-Ensuring that fiscal staff and those responsible for fiscal oversight understand federal financial guidelines and IRS regulations.
+Ensuring that staff responsible for fiscal oversight understand federal financial guidelines, IRS regulations, and grant specific requirements.

-Ensuring that all staff are trained to keep time properly, and that procedures are in place for supervisors to validate this process.
+Implementing and maintaining a timekeeping system that allows accurate recording of time, and having procedures for supervisors to validate this process.

-Allocating and tracking funds consistent with federal mandates.

-Ensuring that federal P&A grant money is spent on the program for which it was intended.

-Ensuring that the allocation of financial resources is consistent with program mission, values, and priorities.

-Ensuring that neither the program's current funding nor the pursuit of new funding compromises the program's independence or represents a conflict with the goals of the program.
+Maintaining proper training for all P&A staff on internal procedures relating to fiscal activities, such as completing purchase requests and timesheets, to include a basic understanding by all P&A staff of eligibility and funding requirements for the P&A and its grants.

 Personnel Practices

-The most valuable resource of an advocacy program is its staff.
-The leadership and management of the organization demonstrates a concern and respect for the program's personnel consistent with the overall values of P&As.
+The most valuable resource of a P&A organization is its people.
+The leadership and management of the organization demonstrates a concern and respect for personnel consistent with the overall values of P&As.
+Leadership and management are committed to creating and maintaining a diverse, inclusive workplace in which all staff and volunteers have opportunities to participate and contribute to the success of the organization and are valued for their skills, experience, and unique perspectives.